TravelModellingGroup/Documentation/tmg-documentation/2.0/tmgtoolbox2_emme/tools/Export/ExportSubareaNetwork.md

 > [!NOTE]
 > This tool works with Emme version 4.6.0+, XTMF2.

 The Export Subarea Network exports the road network for a subarea as defined by the node attribute containing the subarea definition.
-In addition, this tool extracts the traversal demand matrices, link, and turn volumes for each class.
-Optionally, you can specify the transit network, traffic and transit traversal demand matrices.
+For each class, the `ExportSubareaNetwork` tool extracts:

+* the traversal demand matrices,
+* link volumes
+* turn volumes
+* transit network (optional)
+* traffic and transit traversal demand matrices  (optional)

+Latest version of this tool includes the ability to:
+  > * Optionally, use a polygon shapefile to create the node extra attribute that defines the subarea.
+There are various ways to create/define a subarea.
+If the subarea is already defined, set the Create Nflag From Shapefile  to False.

 ## **Using the Tool with Modeller**